lgaudencio/bring-a-backpack/README.md

 * Restricted roles based on features.

 * Home must contain information about the site and quick links to some pages.

+### The Surface Plane

+#### Design

+#### Colour Scheme

+The main colour schemes for the website are as follows:

+* White (#FFFFFF) – This colour was used for the background of the website and for text inside all buttons.

+* Black (#000000) – This colour was used for all text used in the website and all button background colours.

+* Blue (#007EA7) – This colour was used in two places.
+First, it was used for the active class, this way the user will know on what page they are on.
+Secondly, it is used for when the user hovers over the social media icons.

+#### Typography

+Three fonts were used throughout the website, these were:

+* Playfair Display – Used for all heading levels across the website

+* Dosis – Used for all other text across the website

+* Nunito – Used only for the text on the navbar

+#### Imagery

+The website logo was designed using Canva and matches the colour scheme of the website.

+All images used across the website are my photographs taken from my own travels around Europe.